junxit/us-congress-bills-111/metadata.md

 - 2010-06-30 — Motion to reconsider laid on the table Agreed to without objection.
 - 2010-06-30 — On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 415 - 0 (Roll no. 402). (text: CR 6/28/2010 H4882)
 - 2010-06-30 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution, as amended Agreed to by the Yeas and Nays: (2/3 required): 415 - 0 (Roll no. 402).(text: CR 6/28/2010 H4882)
+- 2010-07-12 — Received in the Senate and referred to the Committee on Health, Education, Labor, and Pensions.